ALBANY BULB: Nature Sanctuary, Outdoor Art Museum, Homeless Encampment, Million Dollar Views Prevail at Spit of Land Jutting Into San Francisco Bay

 And then you've got killdeer, phalaropes, greater and lesser yellowlegs, coots, cormorants, loons, grebes, pelicans, and sanderlings, and dozens of species of waterfowl, gulls and terns, and perching birds.

-But without my bird guide, it's hard to tell who's who among the more exotic of the avian crowd.
 Such an extremely rich biota naturally attracts the depth and breadth of the food chain, at least among the avian predators – on any given day, you might espy an osprey, white kite, northern harrier, hawk, kestrel, merlin.
 I've seen a pair of peregrine falcons.

 I’m always amazed at the biodiversity at The Bulb and Waterfront, the sheer numbers of living species attracted to the smorgasbord of edibles found in the salt marsh waters, the mud, the plants.